yarncraft/postgres-tree/README.md

 PGPORT=5432
 ```

-Install the package with: `bash npm install postgres-tree`
+Install the package with: `npm install postgres-tree`

 Next, you can work with the API as follows: